 Originally born in present-day Benin, a country in West Africa, actor Djimon Hounsou admitted in a 2018 interview at the Miami Film Festival that he didn't know the true origin of his name until he began working on In Search of Voodoo: Roots to Heaven—a film exploring the origins of the voodoo culture in West Africa.
 After extensive research, Hounsou discovered that his last name originally translated to "one born in the shrine of voodoo."
-And considering he's been acting for 30 years—including roles in some of the biggest movies ever (like Amistad, Gladiator, and Guardians of the Galaxy)—it's about time we learn to spell his name, too!
-For more Hollywood insight, here are 60 Celebrities Who Share an Ex.
+And considering he's been acting for over 30 years—including playing roles in some of the biggest movies ever (Amistad, Gladiator, and Guardians of the Galaxy)—it's about time we learn to spell his name, too!

 If you've ever tried to spell the This Is Us star's name, you might find yourself accidentally adding a few extra letters here and there.
 As you probably suspected, you can thank Milo Ventimiglia's Sicilian heritage for this challenging string of vowels and consonants.
 If you break it down in Italian, Ventimiglia literally translates to "20 (venti) miles (miglia)."

 Actor Rachel Weisz is proud to bear this name that represents so much history for her family.
 Around 1938, her mother and father emigrated from Austria and Hungary to the United Kingdom to escape persecution from the Nazis during World War II, she said in an interview with Tablet Mag.